 2018 is set to continue to be a busy year for BAI, they will complete the installation of cellular connectivity on the metro, beyond just the platforms and into the tunnels, or from the “shore to the ship” as Ken describes it by the end of the Summer.

 Passengers will also see a number of other developments made possible by the new level of connectivity.
 BAI are partnering to deliver PRESTO, the TTC’s new electronic fare payment system.
-Passenger safety is a kay consideration of the TTC and their SafeTTC app, which is supported over BAI’s network helps support this.
+Passenger safety is a key consideration of the TTC and their SafeTTC app, which is supported over BAI’s network.
 And also, passengers will be able to better plan their journeys with in-station information screens at each station platform, utilizing the wireless network.

 In looking at BAI’s work in Toronto, it would be remiss to mention the work of Andy Byford who as Chief Executive Officer at the TTC was instrumental in delivering the project.
 When he took over the role in 2012 he stated that he wanted to be “renewing the people’s faith in the TTC” in creating a transit system that made “Toronto proud.”